-5. Right-click on sequence '1' in either view and choose Rename with Fields.
+5. Right-click on sequence '1' and choose Rename with Fields.
 This opens the Choose Label dialog.

 Note that the Display is set to One or more fields.
 This setting lets you automate the naming process for any number of selected sequences using fields such as sequence length, organism, or description.